 The original settlers in Malmesbury were drawn here by a sulphur chloride mineral spring, renowned for its healing ability.
 Today there is a wonderful ‘historic walk about route’ through Malmesbury that takes in the local museum and includes the landmark Dutch Reformed Church – the fifth oldest congregation in the country.

-Malmesbury is a mere 20/30 minutes from Paarl, Wellington and Durbanville, and the beautiful seaside towns on the Cape West Coast which – other than the attraction of the Mediterranean climate, the vineyards and the tranquility of a rural setting so close to a major metropolis – make it an attractive proposition to reside.
+Malmesbury is a mere 30 minutes drive from the beautiful seaside towns on the Cape West Coast which – other than the attraction of the Mediterranean climate, the vineyards and the tranquility of a rural setting so close to a major metropolis – make it an attractive proposition to reside.